-It’s also useful in that it can be used to construct a paracord grenade.
+It’s also practical in that it can be used to construct a paracord survival grenade.

 Once you’ve researched how to construct the grenade, it’s time to start packing.

-This guide will show you how to make the most of your grenade by packing essential tools.
+This guide will show you how to make the most of your paracord grenade by packing the essential survival gear you’ll need in a life or death situation.
 Let’s gear up.

-Your paracord grenade should be able to include all the basics for wilderness survival.
+Your paracord grenade should be able to include all the basic wilderness survival tools.
 If you pack correctly, you’ll be able to build a makeshift shelter, find food, make safe drinking water, and start a fire.